 Everything you need to know about planning an engagement session

 Oh maaan there is a ring on it and it’s time to start planning!
-It’s time to plan an engagement session to celebrate!
 First on the agenda that isn’t listed in the actual list: choose the right photographer!
 Making sure you jive with them and feel comfortable is SUPER important.
 Definitely do your research and find someone whose work you love and who you get along with.
 If you’re all set with a photographer than continue on!
-If you’re still on the look out and determine that you like my style, let’s chat!
+If you’re still on the lookout and you like my style, let’s chat!

-Some of you may have seen my Instagram takeover on @southeastalaskabride several months back, some maybe haven’t.
-I shared a few tips and tricks about preparing for your engagement session, but Instagram stories are limited in space and didn’t allow much room for elaboration.
-I decided to take those tips and elaborate a bit more in a blog post.
+A long while ago I did an Instagram takeover on @southeastalaskabride.
+I shared a few tips and tricks about preparing for your engagement session.
+Obviously Instagram stories are limited in space and didn’t allow much room for elaboration.
+I decided to take those tips and expand a bit more in a blog post.
 Proposals and engagements happen year-round and I know that often they are daunting to plan as a lot of couples don’t get in front of the camera very often, so that’s where this blog comes it!

 1. Choosing the best locations for your engagement session

 Choosing the location is a crucial part of the process of planning your engagement sessions as it lays out the foundation for choosing other details such as seasons, times, outfits and others!
 Often choosing a location with meaning adds an extra layer of special to your session because it personalizes it a bit more.
 Think along the lines of where you met, a coffee shop you love, a park you frequent, a hike you enjoy, at home on the couch snuggling, or where the proposal went down.